Kelvin-Ng/Kelvin-Ng.github.io/blog_personal/_posts/2017-05-31-should-i-talk-that-directly.md

 It seems that there are many other possibilities, but I do not want to exhaust them.

 It looks to me that logic goes well only when both of us feel OK to change our way of communication.
-However, for now we are assuming that we can only choose to change or not to change, without the gray area.
+However, for now I am assuming that we can only choose to change or not to change, without the gray area.
 In fact, both of us can refine our way of communication to a suitable extent so as to comfort each other to some extent without discomforting ourselves too much (if it does).
 However, this is so 'gray' that I have no clue about how to carry it out.

 With the sentence at the beginning, it seems that she feels OK to change her way of communication.
 The problem remaining is whether I am OK with that too, but I don't know.